carlespoles/DSCI6051-student/transfer_learning/Instructions.md

 ## 3. Saving and versioning the model.

-The next step of the script will save the model created previously:
+This step of the script will save the model created previously:

 ![View of script](images/shell-5.jpg)
 ![Monitor ML](images/tut-7.jpg)